Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_13_testing_what_the_code_does_not_do/description.md

 ### Notes:

-However, if there is another requirement (another test) saying that some exceptions should be swallowed, but you don’t want to have DataSorterException swallowed, you may want to leave this test.
-You should definitely rename it to e.g. “does not swallow DataSorterException”.
+However, if there is another requirement (another test) saying that some exceptions should be swallowed, but you don’t want to have `DataSorterException` swallowed, you should leave this test.
+You should definitely rename it to e.g. `does not swallow DataSorterException`.

 #### [Next page](https://github.com/Jarcionek/Bad-Practices-of-Testing/blob/master/src/java/presentation/_14_asserting_on_default_value/description.md)